Our staff has over 85+ combined years of experience here at Lads & Lassies Community Preschool!

 My husband, Kevin (high school sweetheart) and I married in 1986.
-We have 3 wonderful children and a dog: A daughter who attended the University of Kentucky and is a Business Intelligence Analyst, a daughter who attended the University of Cincinnati and is in management, our son who is a junior in Engineering at The Ohio State University, and our 6 year old lab, Ringo.
-I love Siesta Key Beach, I am an avid reader (I’ve been in a book club with the same 8 women since 1995), a sports enthusiast, a longtime member of the handbell choir at Northminster Presbyterian Church, and a techie…I love the lastest and greatest gadgets!
+We have 3 adult children who are “20 and 30 somethings,” and 2 labs.
+I spend lots of time walking and playing pickle ball (both with and without my husband), sewing, knitting, and going to our favorite beach – Siesta Key!
+I am an avid reader (I’ve been in a book club with the same 8 women since 1998), a sports enthusiast, a longtime member of the handbell choir at Northminster Church, and a techie…I love the lastest and greatest gadgets!
 And of course, I love kids!
-Working in such a happy, positive environment full of children and laughter is truly hard to beat!
+Working in such a happy, positive environment full of children, laughter and the best coworkers anywhere on the planet is truly hard to beat!

-I am joining Lads & Lassies as the Assistant Teacher for the afternoon Pre-K Bear class!
-I am also the music teacher bringing Musikgarten’s rich nature-inspired curriculum to all the children each Friday.
-I am excited to join the happiest group of teachers I’ve ever seen, and have long held an interest in project-based learning.
-Sharon Marck and the teachers here have already fostered such joyful and enthusiastic young music makers and singers!
-I have taught Musikgarten for 10 years at the Wyoming Center for the Arts with my mentor, the beloved Ms. Mary.
+I am the Art Studio teacher!
+I am excited to have joined the happiest group of teachers I’ve ever seen, and have long held an interest in project-based learning.
+I taught Musikgarten for 10 years at the Wyoming Center for the Arts with my mentor, the beloved Ms. Mary.

 I was a child who grew up living in many places and attending many schools in Ohio and Texas, but my summers were spent at my grandparents’ and dad’s farm in NW Ohio, riding bikes for miles a day, “adopting” barn kittens, building clubhouses, and singing at the top of my lungs in the barn loft.
 There, my voice became my own and my dreams were a big as the blue sky.
 Eventually, I studied voice and opera at The University of Houston under Katherine Ciesinski (now at Eastman) and director Buck Ross, where I was honored to sing leading roles with full orchestra.
 Masters work brought me to CCM, where I sang as soprano soloist in Philip Glass’ 6th Symphony, a peace blessing written for the millennium which was attended by Mr. Glass himself.

 Like most parents, my children are my life’s work.
 Talk about project-based learning!
-My husband Eric and I have been together for 20 years, and live in an old dairy farm-house in Pleasant Ridge with our 3 children.
+My husband Eric and I have been together for over 20 years, and live in an old dairy farm-house in Pleasant Ridge with our 3 children.
 There we grow fruits and veggies and even keep a flock of urban laying hens.
-My son Emory is 11 now, bright and voraciously curious.
+My son Emory is 18 now, bright and voraciously curious.
 A born science “geek”, he jumped for joy on the bed when he discovered the periodic table of the elements at age 4!
-Oliver, age 8, is a peaceable fellow who loves animals, language and legos in equal measure; he is a “lefty” and a quirky learner with an IEP at school who has taught us that the glass can be both half-full and over-flowing at the same time.
-Our 7 year old daughter, Amelia, is our family’s truest extrovert, by turns tender and ferocious, playful and driven.
+Oliver, age 16, is a peaceable fellow who loves animals, language and legos in equal measure; he is a “lefty” and a quirky learner with an IEP at school who has taught us that the glass can be both half-full and over-flowing at the same time.
+Our 14 year old daughter, Amelia, is our family’s truest extrovert, by turns tender and ferocious, playful and driven.
 Her main frustration is that her family won’t let her go out into the streets (at night, no less!) to fight crime as a superhero.
-All three of our kids attends our wonderful neighborhood school, Pleasant Ridge Montessori, where I am active in the school garden and in the gifted kids’ Coffee Cup Cafe.